trilitech/tezos-developer-docs/docs/unity/scenes.md

 The scene calls the [`TokenContract.Deploy()`](./reference/TokenContract#deploy) method to deploy the contract to Tezos.

 When you confirm the transaction in the wallet app, you must wait for the contract to be deployed on Tezos.
-The log in the Console panel shows a message that looks like `Received operation with hash oopFjLYGTbZTEFsTh4p1YPnHR1Up1SNnvE5xk2SRaGH6PZ4ry56`, which is the address of the Tezos operation that deployed the contract.
+The log in the Console panel shows a message that looks like `Received operation with hash oopFjLYGTbZTEFsTh4p1YPnHR1Up1SNnvE5xk2SRaGH6PZ4ry56`, which is the address of the Tezos transaction that deployed the contract.
 This process can take a few minutes.

 For example, this is what the transaction looks like in the Temple wallet: